Leadership and Teamwork Event

 - Each school is eligible to enter one (1) team in the Leadership & Teamwork Event at the State Conference.
 Team members are not allowed to compete in any other event, except the Merit Award Program.

-- NEW FOR 2020: The top teams are eligible to attend the IGNITE Academy at the International Conference.
+- The top teams are eligible to attend the IGNITE Academy at the International Conference.

 - Participants will take the Business Administration Core Exam online for the State Career Development Conference.
 The test will be one third of the team’s score.